- How does the Affordable Care Act affect adjunct faculty loads?

 The hours worked are under the 2:1 or 1:1 methods discussed herein, depending on whether credit instructional, service, or other type of work.
 For credit classes, 9 load can be taught over any period of time during the term, for example an instructor could teach a 9 load class over 12 weeks.
 In such a case, the instructor could not teach for the remainder of that term.
 For non-credit work, the 25-hour limit is a weekly limit that cannot be exceeded in any week.

-The federal law does not allow this option.
+The federal law does not allow this option and these limits are in place for reasons other than healthcare limitations.

 For every 50-minute class you count 1 clock hour towards the limit.
 Two units equals one clock hour.